Coronavirus information at the University of Vaasa

 Personnel: travelling, health care and sick leave

 For all travelling (both work and leisure related), regulatory restrictions and recommendations apply.
-It is strongly recommended that work-related trips abroad are not made during autumn 2020.
+It is strongly recommended that work-related trips abroad are not made.
 Any travelling must be approved by the deans and unit heads.
 Only necessary domestic work-related travel is possible and requires a separate permit from the supervisor.